michael2012z/BitBible/markdown/JPS/files/Gen.md

 13. And the name of the second river is Gihon; the same is it that compasseth the whole land of Cush.

-14. And the name of the third river is Tigris;Heb.
-Hiddekel. that is it which goeth toward the east of Asshur.
-And the fourth river is the Euphrates.
+14. And the name of the third river is Tigris;

 15. And HaShem G-d took the man, and put him into the garden of Eden to dress it and to keep it.